zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 multiple records target the same PV and request processing on subscription updates.

-Record are processed in increasing order. monorder=-1 is processed before monorder=0.
+Records are processed in increasing order. monorder=-1 is processed before monorder=0.
 Both are processed before monorder=1.

 defer: Defer put